-I have been following Michigan marijuana politics since I started this blog in 2010.
 I actually watched prior to that from afar, but after co-founding this blog in 2010, I have always kept a keen eye on Michigan.
 One of my favorite activists on this planet is Rick Thompson.
 You may recognize his name since I syndicate his articles on this site.
 Rick’s site is called The Compassion Chronicles.
 There is no better source for Michigan marijuana news than his site, and I encourage you to check it out.
 I literally check the site a few times a day to see if Rick has posted something new.

 If there is one thing that I know about Michigan marijuana politics, it’s that there is a ton of support for marijuana legalization in the state.
 I am not referring to polling, which is favorable too.
 What I’m referring to is the grassroots network that exists in Michigan.
 The activists there are very talented, and very passionate about reform.
 As such, they are a political force which is more than capable of getting legalization on the ballot for the 2016 Election, and is more than capable of winning.